-Investors who:
+Investors who;

-- Typically ready to invest over the medium to long-term. - Need extra returns at moderate risk. - Seek to benefit from a well-diversified portfolio of market instruments.
+- Typically ready to invest over the medium to long-term. - Seeking long-term capital growth at high risk.

+Seek to benefit from a well-diversified portfolio of market instruments.

 Fund Outlook

 The Russia-Ukraine war, recession fears and Covid-19 resurging in China have sustained the exit by foreign investors from our stock market.
 Our stock market is expected to remain depressed as long as the global risks persist.